chelstein/EAS-Tools/README.md

   * Create scrolling text crawl graphics for EAS alerts
   * Customize most aspects of the crawl appearance
   * Downloadable GIF/WEBM of generated text crawl
+* **Audio Splicer**
+  * Combine multiple custom audio samples into one continuous WAV file
+  * Useful for creating custom audio without the use of programs like Audacity
+  * Supports inserting silence between samples
 ---

 ## 🚀 Quick start